YB-Joe/ybcho/_pages/introduce.md

 <div style="text-align: left">SK Networks - Seoul, South Korea</div>
 <div style="text-align: left">Reasearch and Development Internship</div>
 <div style="text-align: left">August 2019 - November 2019</div>

+* Developed  predictive  model  to  forecast  system  based  on  vehicle’s  OBD(OnBoard Diagnostic) data.
+* Promoted the MINTIT vending machine(Image Recognition for Used Phones)with implementing GAN.
+* Researched existing ML system and optimized processing, resulting in a 10% decrease in time and roughly 2% increase in accuracy.
+* Actively collaborated with ML Engineers, Data Engineers and held weekly discussion session for colleagues who are not familiar with Data Science and ML.

 ## EXTRA-CURRICULAR ACTIVITIES